Beneil Dariush: Ultimate Fighting Championship

 In January 2014, Dariush made his UFC debut on January 15, 2014, at UFC Fight Night 35.
 He was scheduled to face Jason High.
 However, High was forced out of the bout with appendicitis and was replaced by returning veteran Charlie Brenneman.
 Dariush won the fight via submission in the first round.

 Dariush returned three months later, losing to Ramsey Nijem by first-round TKO on April 11, 2014, at UFC Fight Night 39.

 Dariush was expected to face Anthony Rocco Martin on August 2, 2014, at UFC 176.
-After the event was cancelled, the bout was rescheduled for August 23 at UFC Fight Night 49.
+After the event was canceled, the bout was rescheduled for August 23 at UFC Fight Night 49.
 Dariush won via submission in the second round.

 Dariush made his PPV debut at UFC 179 on October 25, 2014, defeating the undefeated Carlos Diego Ferreira by unanimous decision.

 Dariush submitted Daron Cruickshank in the second round on March 14, 2015, at UFC 185, winning his first Performance of the Night bonus award.
 The bout took place at a catchweight of 157 lbs. as Cruickshank was unable to make the lightweight limit.

-Dariush replaced an injured Paul Felder and decisioned Jim Miller on April 18, 2015, at UFC on Fox 15.
+Dariush replaced an injured Paul Felder and faced Jim Miller on April 18, 2015, at UFC on Fox 15.
+He won the bout via unanimous decision.

 Dariush next faced Michael Johnson on August 8, 2015, at UFC Fight Night 73.
 Dariush won the fight via controversial split decision.
 Every mainstream MMA media outlet scored the fight as a decision victory for Johnson.

 Dariush was expected to face Mairbek Taisumov on January 17, 2016, at UFC Fight Night 81.
 However, Dariush pulled out of the fight in early December citing injury and was replaced by Chris Wade.

 Dariush faced Michael Chiesa on April 16, 2016, at UFC on Fox 19.
 Dariush lost the fight via submission in the second round.

 Dariush next faced James Vick on June 4, 2016, at UFC 199, replacing an injured Evan Dunham.
 Dariush won the fight via KO in the first round.

 Dariush faced Rashid Magomedov on November 5, 2016, at The Ultimate Fighter Latin America 3 Finale.
 He won the fight via unanimous decision.